mousemke/flounder/README.md

 `onClose` - (function) Triggered when the selectbox is closed

 `onComponentDidMount` - (function) Triggered when the selectbox is finished building

+`onComponentWillUnmount` - (function) Triggered right before flounder is removed from the dom

 `onInit` - (function) Triggered when the selectbox is initiated, but before it's built